codingMustache/codingMustache/README.md

 ## Joke of the Day

-I asked the surgeon if I could administer my own anesthetic, they said: go ahead, knock yourself out.
+My boss told me to have a good day.
+So I went home...

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
- 1. Python
+ 1. Coffee Lake
- 2. Solaris OS
+ 2. Sandy Bridge
- 3. C++
+ 3. Skylake
- 4. Java
+ 4. Broadwell

 <details>
   <summary>Answer</summary>
-  Java
+  Coffee Lake
 </details>